JeffersonLab/jaws/README.md

 # kafka-alarm-system
 An alarm system built on [Kafka](https://kafka.apache.org/) that supports pluggable alarm sources.
 This project ties together the message pipeline services that make up the core alarm system in a docker-compose file and provides Python scripts for configuring and interacting with the system.
-Modules that extend the core including alarm sources, operator interfaces, and the alarm shelving service are separate projects.

 ---
 - [Overview](https://github.com/JeffersonLab/kafka-alarm-system#overview)